A Scanner Darkly (film): Production

+Development

 Originally, Richard Linklater toyed with adapting the Philip K. Dick novel Ubik but stopped early on because he was unable to obtain the rights and he "couldn't quite crack it".

 He began thinking about A Scanner Darkly, another dark novel, while talking to producer Tommy Pallotta during the making of Waking Life.
 Linklater liked A Scanner Darkly more than Ubik and felt that he could make a film out of it.
 According to Linklater, the challenge was to capture "the humor and exuberance of the book but not let go of the sad and tragic".

 Linklater was not interested in turning the book into a big-budget action thriller as had been done in the past because he felt that A Scanner Darkly was "about these guys and what they're all doing in their alternative world and what's going through their minds is really what keeps the story moving".
 He wanted to keep the budget under $10 million so that he could have more creative control, remain faithful to the book, and make it an animated film.

 After completing School of Rock, Linklater told Pallotta that he wanted to make A Scanner Darkly next.
 It was important to him that Dick's estate approve his film.
 Pallotta wrote a personal appeal and pitched a faithful adaptation of the novel to Russ Galen, the Philip K. Dick estate's literary agent who shared it with the late author's two daughters (Laura Leslie and Isa Hackett) who own and operate their father's trust.

 Dick's daughters were not too keen on "a cartoon version" of A Scanner Darkly.
 After high-profile adaptations, Minority Report and Paycheck, they took a more proactive role in evaluating every film proposal, including unusual projects like Linklater's.
 They read Linklater's screenplay and then met with him to discuss their respective visions of A Scanner Darkly.
 They felt that it was one of their father's most personal stories and liked that Linklater was not going to treat the drug aspects lightly, that he wanted to set it in the near future and make it right away.